Boots808/polar-bear-white/README.md

 ##Contribution =

-Future contributions could be to add more options, add the bonus items, and ensure all code is refactored to its best quality
+Future contributions could be to add more options, add the bonus items, and ensure all code is refactored to its best quality, allowing deleting functions and more!

 ##Credits =